Nabboru/ModelSketch/README.md

 ## ModelSketch
-Transforms informal sketches of UML models to pseudocode.
+Transforms informal sketches of UML models to textual modes.

 ## Tech/framework used
 <b>Built with</b>